pixelimg

 2. Open the Mailing Lists tool:

-3. Locate the mailing list you want to configure under Current Lists, and then click Manage.
-The mailman General Options page appears.
+3. Find the mailing list you want to configure in the Current Lists section, then click Manage.
+The Mailman General Options page will appear (General Options).

-4. Locate the Details for from_is_list setting under the General list personality,
+4. Locate the Details for the from_is_list parameter in the General list personality section.

-5. Most likely, you will need to dispatch some test messages to ascertain the most suitable configuration for your mailing list:
+5. You may need to send a few test messages to determine the most suitable configuration for your mailing list:

-• Begin with the “Wrap Message” option, click “Submit Your Changes,” and proceed to send a few test messages.
+• Start with the “Wrap Message” option, click “Submit Your Changes,” and send a few test messages.

-• If the recipient rejects the messages or they are classified as spam, experiment with the “Munge From” option, and afterward, click “Submit Your Changes.”
+• If recipients reject messages or they are classified as spam, try the “Munge From” option, then click “Submit Your Changes.”

-The Wrap Message option wraps the message with a From: header indicating the mailing list (not the actual poster).
+The Wrap Message option wraps the message with a From: header pointing to the mailing list (not the actual author).

-The Munge From option rewrites the From: header by replacing the poster’s address with the mailing list’s address.
+The Munge From option rewrites the From: header, replacing the author’s address with the mailing list’s address.

 More Information

-To view the official DMARC website, please visit http://dmarc.org.
+To visit the official DMARC website, go to http://dmarc.org.

 Was this article helpful?